-Phrase names are always printed in the syntax font when their use is meant to be technically accurate.
-Other names such as BEGIN may also appear in syntax equations.
-If entirely composed of upper-case characters in the font shown, they are special, or key words of Mesa.
-Special characters such as 0, 1, 2, ... above, and others such as =, +, or +, for instance, stand for themselves in syntax equations; some special characters are formed from more than one single character, e.g., =>.
+Each alternative is a sequence of symbols, where a symbol is either a phrase name (in the syntax font) or a syntactic literal.
+In a syntax equation, a literal symbol stands for itself.
+The reserved words of Mesa, such as BEGIN, appear as literals; they are always written using upper-case characters in the font shown.
+The digits 0, 1, 2, etc. and special characters, such as =, + and \leftarrow , also are used to form literal symbols.
+Some composite symbols are formed from more than one special character, e.g., =>.
 Spaces in syntax equations are used only to separate the items in the rules and have no special significance.